The Pacific War Online Encyclopedia

 ||200 27mm x 700mm metallized paper strips

-two years of the war.
-Equipped with a pull igniter and dropped by hand
+last two years of the war.
+Equipped with a pull igniter and

 Japanese Army bombs included a bomb similar to the Number 50 Model 2 that also came in a skip bomb version, and possibly their own version of the Type 3 Number 80 Mark 8 skip bomb.